 The first thing to do is get a location for your compost.
 You can use a section in your backyard or garden.
 You want to ensure it is well-drained and shady.
-Position it relatively close to your house since you will attend to your compost often.
+Position it near your house since you will often attend to your compost.

-You will need to create a structured compost pile or use a compost bin.
+You must create a structured compost pile or use a compost bin.
 You can decide to make a compost container using fencing wires.
 Whatever you choose to use should be at least 3 feet wide and 3 feet tall to help capture moisture and heat.

 Once you’ve found the perfect location for your hot compost pile, you can begin to set up your compost heap.

 Related read: DIY Compost Bin Ideas.

 Put your compost bin or container on clear ground and start from the bottom to build your hot pile.

 Layer your dry leaves, lawn clippings, branches, cardboard, and other high-carbon material at the bottom of your container to form your base, and add a little water.

 You want to add larger amounts of green material for a hot compost heap at once.
 However, remember that your compost materials should be ⅔ carbon material and ⅓ nitrogen material.

 You want to keep laying your compost with thin layers of brown and green compost materials keeping the carbon dioxide and nitrogen ratio in mind.
 Your green materials should include nuts and weed seeds, eggshells, coffee grounds, kitchen scraps, chicken manure, grass clippings, and other organic materials, as listed above.